-Stop and feel the breeze, let the water of a stream ripple through your hand and take your time to lie on the ground.
+Stop and feel the breeze, let the water of a stream ripple through your hands and take your time to lie on the ground.
 Take a break every now and then.

 Keep the good vibe

 When I’m out walking on longer adventures I start slowly.
 The first day out I’m getting into the mood, having a feel of being out again, searching for the travel bug and getting used to walking with my backpack again.
 Perhaps you’re in a new country, being jetlagged and all.
-If you walk on at a slowly pace the first couple of days managing a healthy doze of stress on your body, you also keep the WOW feeling, having a good vibe.
+If you walk on at a slow pace the first couple of days managing a healthy doze of strain on your body, you also keep the WOW feeling.
 This creates a good base for the rest of the trip.
-I did see a lot of people walking “too far” the first couple of days while doing my first camino.
+I saw a lot of people walking “too far” the first couple of days while doing my first camino.
 People that got blisters that they lived with for the majority of the their walk towards Santiago de Compostela.
 Start slowly, give your body the best chance to adapt.
 Then, after a couple of days or a week, you increase the volume.
-If you finish your day still feeling that you could walk on forever, I would say you’re having a perfect beginning on your adventure.
+If you finish your day still feeling that you could walk on forever, I would say you’re having a perfect beginning of your adventure.